Testing apps

 Create a ground truth dataset to establish a new set of files to use for accuracy testing.

-There are two methods for creating ground truth datasets: using project files or uploading new documents.
+You can create ground truth datasets using project files or new documents.
 As a best practice, use project files for initial testing and iteration, then test with a separate dataset of new documents.
-This approach first verifies your production app’s consistency with your Build project, then assesses your app’s generalizability to unseen data.
+This approach first verifies your production app’s consistency with your Build project, then assesses how effectively the app processes new data.

 1. From the Hub, open the app you want to test.